huggingface/datasets/docs/source/share_dataset.rst

 	python nlp-cli dummy_data datasets/<your-dataset-folder>

-This command will output instructions which are specifically tailored for your dataset and will look like:
+This command will output instructions specifically tailored to your dataset and will look like:

 .. code-block::